Online Harassment in Germany: Legal Defence

 Schlun & Elseven Logo

-Contact a lawyer for Online Harassment cases
+Contact our Lawyers for Online Harassment Legal Defence

-Please use the contact form to inform us about your concerns concerning online harassment.
-After receiving your request, we will make a short preliminary assessment based on the information provided and give you a cost estimation.
-You are then free to decide whether you want to instruct our German criminal lawyers in online harassment cases.
+Please use our online form to outline your request to us.
+After receiving your request, we will make a brief initial assessment based on the facts described and provide you with a cost offer.
+You can then decide whether you would like to engage our services.

 At Schlun & Elseven Rechtsanwälte, we understand our clients’ need for maximum security when dealing with personal information and confidential records.
 That is why we offer a specially-operated > secure message and file server with the highest security standards.